kperusko/cheatsheet/linux.md

 which foo (locate a command foo that will be executed - useful for debugging PATH problems) command -v foo (write a string to standard output that indicates the pathname or command that will be used by the shell - can be used in bash script instead of which to find what file will be executed in curr. environment)

+whereis (locate binary, source and man pages for command)

 cat foobar 2>&1 | tee bar.txt (redirect stderr to stdout, write it to the bar.txt file and display it to the screen)

 !!!!!!!!!!!!!!!!!!!!!!!!!!!